Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 Caramelized onions

-Substitute white onions for spring onions.
+You can substitute onions for spring onions.

 Spices

-Feel free to add or remove spices based on your preference, and if you have them in your pantry, substitute the Lebanese seven-spice mix (Bahārāt) for our spices.
+Feel free to add or remove spices based on your preference, and if you have them in your pantry, substitute the Lebanese seven-spice mix (Bahārāt) for our recommended spices.

 Fresh herbs